What You Need To Know About HOAs

 Pretty simple, right?

-HOAs are, at their core, designed to be good for a development.
+HOAs are, at their core, designed to be good for a neighborhood.
 They're not meant to make a profit or to keep people from living the way they want, but they're also there to protect the investment and lifestyle of the other members of your community.
 Keep that in mind.

 Whether you're buying a brand new condo, a lived-in townhome, or even a freestanding home in a planned development, your property may be subject to homeowner's association fees.
 These can range anywhere from $150 to $1,000 a month and those dues may be used to cover a variety of different things: signage for the neighborhood, elevator maintenance, lawn care, keeping up the tennis courts, etc. It all depends on the home and the development.